estenrye/cd-homelab/doc/architecture/decisions/0023-implementing-gateway-api-and-service-mesh.md

 ## ToDo

-[ ] Implement External-DNS to manage DNS records for the Gateway.
+[ ] Document how to configure the 1Password Secrets integration [ ] Document how to configure Cloudflare DNS
 [ ] Implement Default Deny for LinkerD
 [ ] Implement Server and Server Authorization resources for example applications.
 [ ] Implement a single kube-prometheus stack shared by Envoy Gateway and LinkerD